dang1412/ccex-api/README.md

 fetchCandleStickRange$| pair: `string` <br> minutesFoot: `number` <br> start: `number` <br> end: `number`| Observable<CandleStick[]> | api request for candlestick |
 lastCandle$| pair: `string` <br> minutesFoot: `number` <br> lastCandle: `CandleStick` | Observable\<CandleStick> | Realtime candlestick stream, calculated from an initial lastCandle and realtime trade stream. <br> This function is useful in implementing Tradingview datafeed |

-Besides, an exchange may have more specific functions.
-It depends on exchange provided features and implementation.
+Besides, an exchange may have more specific functions, it depends on exchange provided features and implementation.
 In that case, it is good to have specific guide for that exchange located at `exchanges/{exchange}/README.md`

 # Contributor guide